Click for ALL Dermabrasion clinics in the UK & Ireland registered and verified by Consulting Room.

 In recent years, the use of this particular form of skin treatment has declined as chemical peels and lasers have become more popular.
 A milder form of dermabrasion, known as microdermabrasion, has become very popular recently.

-According to the American Society for Aesthetic Plastic Surgery (ASAPS), just under 28,300 dermabrasion (not including microdermabrasion) procedures took place in 2015, an increase of 11.4% on 2014 statistics.
+According to the American Society for Aesthetic Plastic Surgery (ASAPS), 5 427 dermabrasion (not including microdermabrasion) procedures took place in 2017, an decrease of 27.9% on 2016 statistics.

 Dermabrasion is still a useful procedure, however, particularly for certain types of scars.